Our Responsible Sourcing Policy in action

 New dashboard for faster compliance tracking

-To help us track global compliance with the RSP, in 2019 we introduced a new dashboard in an internal data platform, Power BI.
-This makes it faster for us to track compliance by supplier, region and procurement portfolios, and to track all red flags and key incidents identified in our RSP audits.
+To help us track global compliance with the RSP, in 2019 we introduced a new dashboard for our Procurement teams.
+This makes it faster for us to track compliance by supplier, region and procurement portfolios, and to view all red flags and key incidents identified in our due diligence and RSP audit processes.
+This also raises the internal visibility of our programme with senior leaders.

 While audits are a core part of our process, we’ve learned that we and other companies need to keep refining our overall approach to drive change across the industry.